s-venki/coding-practice/README.md

 # The problem is to replace the words in the sentence with the root word in the list
 eg;
  input :
- root words: cat rat bat
+ root words: cat rat bat.
  sentence: the cattle was rattled by the battery

  output: